lettinghenry/camre/psd2html/e4/directions.md

 Important:
 - Do not change the layout or image sizes.
-- Let the work be surrounded by a background of color code #524B58
 - Use [Google fonts](https://www.google.com/fonts) for fonts.
 - Colour codes for the various colours used are:  #F15A29

 ### REQUIRED
- -  Create a Hover effect for the breakfast lunch adn dinner sections such that on hover they are covered by a layer of white as shown by the lunch section and their fonts are turned to black from white.
+ -  **Create a Hover effect** for the **breakfast, lunch and dinner ** sections such that on hover they are covered by a layer of white as shown by the lunch section and their fonts are turned to black from white.
- - The Hamburger menu represented by the 3 horizontal lines when clicked shuld open a full screen menu that has the following menu items:
+ - The Hamburger menu represented by the 3 horizontal lines when clicked should open a full screen menu that has the following menu items:
        a. contacts
        b. events
        c. menu
   They should all be a hyperlink to '#'
- - The full screen menu should be colour: #F15A29 and the text of the menu items black in colour
+ - The **full screen menu (above)** should be colour:** #F15A29 ** and **the text of the menu items black in colour**
- - Integrate Google Annalytics to track page visits to the website.
+ - **Integrate Google Annalytics** to track page visits to the website.

 ### EXTRA CREDITS